ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 ```
 Now start a new Jenkins container just as described in **step 3** of the setup process.\
 You will have to re-install Maven as described in the previous section, we can only migrate the data, but no installed binaries.\
 Jenkins should be up and running again.
-If there are no problems, you can delete the old container with `docker rm jenkins_old`.
+If there are no issues, you can delete the old container using `docker rm jenkins_old` and the old image (see `docker images`) using `docker rmi <old-image-id>`.

 ## Separate NGINX Configurations
 There are some placeholders in the following configurations.
 Replace them with your setup specific values